timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

     ```

 1. Enter `AMD` in the `symbol` variable.
 Adjust the time range of your
     dashboard if desired.
-Keep in mind that we use a raw query, therefore large
+Keep in mind that we use a raw query, therefore long
-    time ranges can be computationally expensive.
+    time ranges could return a significant number of rows and be computationally
+    expensive for Grafana to display.

 1. When 'Table view' is selected, the returned data looks like this: